Risks related to product development, regulatory approval and commercialization

 The Phase 3 FINCH program, led by our collaboration partner Gilead, is evaluating 100 mg and 200 mg filgotinib in both males and females in major RA patient populations world-wide.
-Men and women in both the Phase 2b/3 SELECTION and Phase 3 DIVERSITY trials in UC and CD, respectively, will be randomized to receive placebo, 100 mg or 200 mg filgotinib.
+Men and women in both the Phase 2b/ 3 SELECTION and Phase 3 DIVERSITY trials in UC and CD, respectively, will be randomized to receive placebo, 100 mg or 200 mg filgotinib.
 In these SELECTION and DIVERSITY trials in the United States, males may receive 200 mg only if they failed conventional therapy, anti-TNF and vedolizumab.
-The filgotinib Phase 3 program also contains a dedicated male patient testicular safety study in UC patients.
+The filgotinib Phase 3 program also contains dedicated male patient testicular safety study called MANTA.

 Even if filgotinib does receive regulatory approval or marketing authorization, the FDA or other regulatory authorities may impose dosing restrictions that differ from the approved dosing regimen in other jurisdictions.